Join for FREE

 The area attracts a range of birds at all seasons with some rare breeding species including Little Bittern and several heron species, Ferruginous Duck and Gull-billed Tern with Pygmy Cormorant and Glossy Ibis formerly breeding at Lake Mandra.

 Passage periods can be excellent with numerous pelicans, mainly Great White Pelican but Dalmatian Pelican regular in small numbers, both storks, Glossy Ibis and Eurasian Spoonbill.
-Raptor passage is also impressive with Western Honey-Buzzard and Lesser Spotted Eagle the most numerous and small numbers of Levant Sparrowhawk, Booted Eagle and Steppe Eagle.
+Raptor passage is also impressive with European Honey Buzzard and Lesser Spotted Eagle the most numerous and small numbers of Levant Sparrowhawk, Booted Eagle and Steppe Eagle.
 Greater Spotted Eagle and Eastern Imperial Eagle are regular on passage in very small numbers.
 Waders often include Temminck's Stint and Marsh Sandpiper.

 Open agricultural country around the lakes has Long-legged Buzzard and Northern Hobby, European Roller and various larks and warblers.
 In winter the lakes attract Bewick's Swan and Whooper Swan, geese and various ducks usually included a small number of White-headed Duck.
 Red-breasted Goose occurs in variable numbers in winter.